Essential Skills: Bankruptcy

 With the possible commencement of one-year bankruptcy, identifying non-compliance and lodging objections in a timely manner will become even more important to the proper conduct of a bankrupt estate.

-This course covers the process for making an objection to discharge; relevant cases law; assessing and reporting offences; and AFSA's Pre-Referral Enquiries (PREs) process.
+This course covers the process for making an objection to discharge; relevant case law; assessing and reporting offences; and AFSA's Pre-Referral Enquiries (PREs) process.

 Learning objectives